 diseases and saved thousands of lives.

-In fact, certain diseases crop up so rarely now that parents sometimes ask if vaccines
+In fact, some diseases are so rare now that parents sometimes ask if vaccines for

-for them are even necessary.
-But most diseases that can be prevented by vaccines do
+them are even needed.
+But most diseases that can be prevented by vaccines do still

 The reality is that vaccinations play a vital role in keeping kids healthy.
 Unfortunately,